-Salma Abdulla, CFA, CMT, is a stock portfolio manager at E. Magnus Oppenheim & Co., and is a member of the Market Technicians Association Board of Directors.
+Salma Abdulla, CFA, CMT, is a stock portfolio manager at E. Magnus Oppenheim & Co., and is a member of the Chartered Market Technicians Association Board of Directors.
 She has attended numerous retreats at IMS (including the 2014 People of Color Retreat), the Insight Meditation Community of Washington, DC and Gaia House, and actively participates in Buddhist studies classes.
-A member of the New York Insight community, she is Treasurer of that center’s Board of Directors.
-She also serves on IMS’s Finance Committee.
+A member of the New York Insight community, she also serves on IMS’s Finance Committee.

 Rebecca Bradshaw is the guiding teacher of the Insight Meditation Center of Pioneer Valley, MA.
 She leads vipassana retreats, including Spanish language courses, emphasizing embodied clarity and kindness.
 She holds a Master’s Degree in Counseling Psychology, and also serves as an IMS guiding teacher.

 David Ellner CPA, MBA, has 30 years’ experience in the entertainment industry, with a focus on Music, Television, and New Technologies.
 He is the CEO and Founder of Panna, a video cooking product featuring the best chefs in the USA.
 Prior to Panna, David was President of Digital for American Idol and EVP of Global Digital for Universal Music Group.
 He’s an adjunct professor at NYU & University of Bologna, a board member of Kripalu Center for Yoga and Health, and the father of two amazing children.
 He currently serves on IMS’s Finance Committee.